WillianPaiva/lazydocker/README.md

 If you are running lazydocker in Docker container, it is a know bug, that you can't see logs or CPU usage.

+### Does lazydocker work with Podman?

+Yes!
+As of the latest version, lazydocker supports Podman as an alternative container engine.
+You can configure it in several ways:

+1. Let lazydocker auto-detect which container engine is available (it will use Docker by default if both are available)
+2. Set the `containerEngine: "podman"` option in your config file
+3. Use the environment variable: `LAZYDOCKER_CONTAINER_ENGINE=podman lazydocker`

+Lazydocker will automatically detect the appropriate socket path for Podman based on your environment:

+- On Linux: automatically finds system socket or user socket (rootless mode)
+- On macOS: automatically connects to the Podman machine using the appropriate method

+For the best experience on macOS, make sure your Podman machine is running (`podman machine start`) before starting lazydocker.

 ## Alternatives

 - [docui](https://github.com/skanehira/docui) - Skanehira beat me to the punch on making a docker terminal UI, so definitely check out that repo as well!
 I think the two repos can live in harmony though: lazydocker is more about managing existing containers/services, and docui is more about creating and configuring them.